 All residents must be eligible for pharmacist licensure in the Commonwealth of Pennsylvania.
 Applications for Pharmacist License and Intern Registration are available.
 Additionally, eligible candidates must have completed an ASHP-accredited PGY-1 pharmacy practice residency program.

-Eligible candidates will be graduating or have graduated from an accredited school of pharmacy and must submit the standard application requirements via PhORCAS by December 31st.
+The PGY-2 program is an early commitment opportunity for the PGY-1/PGY-2 track residency at WPIC.
+In the event that the PGY-1/PGY-2 track resident cannot move directly into the PGY-2 psychiatry residency program, the program will enter into The Match.
+Eligible candidates must have graduated from an accredited school of pharmacy and have completed or be on track to obtain successful completion of a PGY-1 pharmacy residency.
+The candidate must submit the standard application requirements via PhORCAS bby December 31st.
 Standard requirements for an application include: demographics, academic history, transcript, curriculum vitae, letter of intent, extracurricular activities, and three standardized reference forms.
-No supplemental application material is required.
-Select candidates will be invited for an on-site interview.
-An on-site interview is required.
+A supplemental intern hours verification form will also be required as part of the PhORCAS application.
+Select candidates will be invited for an on-site interview and an on-site interview is required.

 This residency site agrees that no person at this site will solicit, accept, or use any ranking related information from any residency candidate.

-To prepare pharmacists to be an expert in providing patient-centered pharmacy care across an array of practice settings.
+The mission of the PGY2 psychiatric pharmacy residency is to prepare pharmacists to be an expert in providing patient-centered psychiatric pharmacy care across an array of practice settings.

 Duration: 12 months

 Benefits: Health, dental, eye care, life, and disability available, vacation and professional days provided, travel stipend available

 Chelsea N. Carr, PharmD, BCPP

 Rebecca Watson, PharmD, BCPS